crnd-inc/generic-addons/generic_mixin/README.rst

 Also, there are ``pre_write``, ``post_write``, ``pre_create`` and ``post_create``  decoratrors,
 that could be used together with ``generic.mixin.track.changes``.
 These decorators could signifiantly simplify code.

+Additionally, there are some set of utitlity functions available at ``generic_mixin.tools`` modules.

 This module is part of the Bureaucrat ITSM project.
 You can try it by the references below.